logdna/logdna-agent/README.md

 ```
 brew cask install logdna-cli
 logdna register <email>
-# now paste the api key into the kubectl commands above
+# now paste the Ingestion Key into the kubectl commands above
 ```

 We created this integration mainly based on customer feedback and that [logging with Kubernetes should not be this painful](https://blog.logdna.com/2017/03/14/logging-with-kubernetes-should-not-be-this-painful/).